How palm oil ended up in everything - and could be ruining the planet

 Not long after, a snarky video “prepared by Malaysian small farmers” began appearing in the feeds of U.K. Twitter users.

-Featuring horror-movie music and captions with random capitalization, the ad mocks Walker, dismissing him as “Trust Fund Richard” and contrasting him with the hardworking oil-palm farmers of Malaysia.
+Featuring horror-movie music and captions with random capitalisation, the ad mocks Walker, dismissing him as “Trust Fund Richard” and contrasting him with the hardworking oil-palm farmers of Malaysia.

 “Multimillionaire Richard took a jet to Borneo,” it says, over footage from the Iceland video, “to lecture Malaysians about the environment.”